microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/README.md

 This is then further complicated by the need to support multiple languages and results in a large amount of work required for any organisation building their own assistant.

-Our Virtual Assistant solution includes a new Skill capability enabling new capabilities to be plugged into an custom-assistant through configuration only.
+Our Virtual Assistant solution includes a new Skill capability enabling new capabilities to be plugged into a custom-assistant through configuration only.

 All aspects of each Skill (Language Model, Dialogs, Integration Code and Language Generation) are completely customisable by developers as the full source code is provided on GitHub along with the Virtual Assistant.